-- have a negative pregnancy test immediately before therapy with ribavirin capsules is started.
+- have a negative pregnancy test immediately before therapy with ribavirin capsules are started.

-- avoid becoming pregnant during therapy with ribavirin capsules or within the first 6 months after ribavirin capsules is stopped.
+- avoid becoming pregnant during therapy with ribavirin capsules or within the first 6 months after ribavirin capsules are stopped.

-At least 2 reliable forms of effective birth control must be used during treatment with ribavirin capsules and for 6 months after treatment with ribavirin capsules is stopped.
-If you or your sexual partner becomes pregnant while taking ribavirin capsules or within 6 months after ribavirin capsules is stopped, contact your doctor right away.
+At least 2 reliable forms of effective birth control must be used during treatment with ribavirin capsules and for 6 months after treatment with ribavirin capsules are stopped.
+If you or your sexual partner becomes pregnant while taking ribavirin capsules or within 6 months after ribavirin capsules are stopped, contact your doctor right away.